 - Incremental backups, which keep things running quickly

-Cost: Free version has features to help with your website's security, performance and growth.
+Cost: The free version has features to help with your website's security, performance and growth.
 Full access to the premium plan costs £9 a month or £99 a year.

 BlogVault is another popular backup service for WordPress, but it comes with a price tag (although it does come with a 7-day free trial).
-Trusted by thousands of sites, it’s great for developers and agencies managing multiple sites and allows you to safely test your site updates with a staging site.
+Trusted by thousands of sites, it’s great for developers and agencies managing multiple sites thanks to its regular backups of everything in your WordPress site.
+Plus, you can safely test your site updates with a staging site.

 Key features include: